zoebachman/Tide-Tone/README.md

-# Tide-Tone
+# TideTone
-Code from HackRedHook2016 Tide-Tone Project
+Code from HackRedHook2016 TideTone Project

+In collaboration with Sam Sadtler and Nikeisha Nelson